Omycron83/Notes/Temp/Vorschrieb.md

 	- Letter

 - Chronological order
-- Summarize aspects without going into detail or using words from the text
+- Summarize aspects without going into detail (no examples) or using words from the text, simple presents

 (2:00)
 ### Discussion 1